actions-cool/issues-helper/README.md

 - `inactive-day`: When entering, it will filter the issue update time earlier than the current time minus the number of inactive days.
 If not entered, all
 - `inactive-label`: The default is `inactive`, others can be customized.
 When the project does not contain the label, it will be created automatically
 - `exclude-labels`: When set to include `$exclude-empty`, no label issue can be excluded
+- `inactive-mode`:
+  - Default `issue`: the issue updated time
+  - Optional `comment`: the last comment update time
+  - Optional `issue-created`: the issue created time
+  - Optional `comment-created`: the comment creation time
+  - You can also set multiple such as: `comment, issue-created`
+    - It will be detected with priority, the update time of the last comment will be detected first, if there is no comment, the creation time of the issue will be used

 [⏫ Back to list](#List)